If you’re organizing hundreds of old family photos, they can become challenging to sort, store, and backup

 Know What You Want To Do With Your Scanned Images

 Don’t scan your photo albums without a purpose in mind.
 Whether you want to share your photos online or via print, for instance, will dictate whether they benefit from a JPEG compression at a lower resolution or other file types like TIFF.

 Edit Your Photos

-Finally, edit your images after scanning them.
-If you want to enhance your photos while keeping them at the exact same size, you can use both PNG and TIFF file types.
+Finally, edit your images using a tool like Adobe Photoshop after scanning them.
+If you want to enhance your photos while keeping them at the exact same image size, you can use both PNG and TIFF file types.

 The Ideal Format For Scanning Images Is Up To You!

 Ultimately, digitizing your old photo albums is the best way to keep your memories safe.
 What format you use will depend on whether you want to upload your scans online or print them for display.